-Goals for May 2024 - April 2025
+Goals for May 2025 - April 2026

-- 1. Noldus- IBL intends to complete the installation of Noldus software and ensure its full functionality for the faculty.
-While the software is currently operational, some final adjustments are needed to enhance the efficiency of data collection. - 2.
+- CPA Fund Once the Donald K. Johnson Centre in Toronto is inaugurated and the mobile lab can be operational, the CPA fund will be used to purchase computers for the lab. - 2.
+Noldus- IBL intends to complete the installation of Noldus software and ensure its full functionality for the faculty.
+While the software is currently operational, some final adjustments are needed to enhance the efficiency of data collection. - 3.
 Continuing outreach With an anticipated greater need for the use of the Paid Pool, we will continue to plan promotional events and booths across campus as we attempt to reach more students and staff to join our Paid Pool.
-There will be promotional booths in
+There will be promotional booths in different parts of campus for the remainder of this year to recruit as many participants as possible.

-- different parts of campus for the remainder of this year to recruit as many participants as possible. - 3.
-Social media promotion We will use every opportunity to promote the lab via different activities, including social media.
+4. Social media promotion - We will use every opportunity to promote the lab via different activities, including social media.
 The Research Office newsletter dedicates a section to the Behave Lab, featuring highlights of the lab in each edition.

-IBL Staffing - 2023/2024
+IBL Staffing - 2024/2025

-In August 2023, the full-time Lab coordinator (Sereena Dargan) left the lab.
-The process of hiring the new lab coordinator started earlier in the summer and we had the new coordinator start during the third week of September.
+In December 2024, the full-time Lab coordinator (Edden Jacoby) left the lab.
+The process of hiring the new lab coordinator started earlier in the fall and we had the new coordinator, Uma Jacoby, start on December 16th, 2024.

-Overall, we had a team of 15 contracted volunteer research assistants who were hired to assist in lab testing.
-We initially had 11 but 4 left due to school workload and replacements were hired.
+Overall, we had a team of 16 contracted volunteer research assistants who were hired to assist in lab testing.
+We initially had 12 but 4 left due to school workload and replacements were hired.